top of page

 Airbus has made significant strides in Earth observation with the launch of its Pléiades Neo satellites, marking a milestone in remote sensing technology.
 These satellites, which are exclusively financed, manufactured, owned, and operated by Airbus, represent a major advancement in Earth observation capabilities for commercial, institutional, and governmental users.

-The Pléiades Neo constellation, consisting of two identical spacecraft, provides high-resolution imagery with a precision of 30 cm.
-This constellation is designed to offer rapid tasking and revisit any location on Earth at least twice daily.
+The Pléiades Neo constellation, consisting of two identical spacecraft, provides very-high resolution imagery with a precision of 30 cm.
+This constellation is designed to offer rapid tasking and revisit any location on Earth at least daily.
 Collectively, the satellites contribute approximately 1,000,000 km² of imagery to Airbus' repository each day.

 The Pléiades Neo constellation excels in geolocation accuracy and spectral band information, making it instrumental in risk analysis and damage assessment for natural hazards.
 By offering unmatched data quality, frequent updates, and extensive applications across various sectors, the Pléiades Neo satellites are redefining Earth observation services in an information-driven world.